silviaCerby/gitbook/docs/management/identity_providers_(idps)/okta/turn-on-extended-account-access-for-okta.md

 ---
-description: This article describes how to turn on the Extended account access feature for accessing your apps from Okta with Cerby's automated login.
+description: "This article describes how to turn on the Extended account access feature for accessing your apps from Okta with Cerby's automated login."
 intercom_id: 9758222
 ---